steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 - 🐘 weather.family uses Mastodon, a social media platform for posting updates and photos among family and family friends.
 - 🚫 No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
-- 🔒 Your account is configured for privacy **by default**.
-Your posts will only appear to your followers who also have accounts on weather.family unless you explicitly change settings.
+- 🔒 By default, your posts will only appear to others who also have accounts on weather.family (unless you change settings).
 - 📫 That's the gist.
 Now you just need an invite link!

+## What apps can I use on my phone?

+An official Mastodon app is available for iOS and Android.
+Some third-party app options:
+On iOS: Tusker, Ice Cubes, Ivory
+On Android: Moshidon (which I use), Tusky

+Worst case, you can try the website on your phone's browser.

 ## Why was this created?